 - mechanical and production engineering

 Entry without a degree is unlikely, although it may be possible to enter at a lower level as a technician.
 A degree or professional qualification would then have to be obtained to progress to the role of development scientist.

 A pre-entry postgraduate qualification is not essential, but a relevant applied MSc or PhD can be advantageous and will aid future career development.
-It is also likely to increase your earnings.
+Holding a postgraduate qualification is also likely to increase your earnings.